The Importance of Sticking to Schedules When School’s Out

 following routines can help eliminate anxiety for students

-Whether it’s because of weather, strikes, scheduled vacations, or school shut down such as we’re expereincing right now during the Coronavirus pandemic, when school is on a break, one of the first things to be affected is the regular routine.
+Whether it’s because of weather, strikes, scheduled vacations, or school shutdowns such as we’re experiencing right now during the Coronavirus pandemic, when school is on a break, one of the first things to be affected is the regular routine.

 It’s OK To Ditch Routines Occasionally

 There are times to ditch to the routine and celebrate spontaneity, such as during special events, holidays, or visits with loved ones.
 During times of crises when the entire world is operating on an unfamiliar schedule, letting the routine slide temporarily in order to create opportunities to connect with each other, feel our emotions, and reduce stress is not only ok, it’s necessary.

 While letting the regular routine slide can at first seem exciting, as time goes on, the excitement about the lack of structure wears off quickly, which—as any parent of a young child knows—can lead to challenging behaviour.
 Schedule disruptions can also affect older students: this can look like declining motivation, feelings of insecurity about the world around them, or uncertainty about what’s expected of them.

 It’s normal for kids of all ages to be fearful of the unknown, whether they are trying a new food or starting a new school.
 While change is often a learning opportunity, it can also be stressful for children.
 A routine brings calm and consistency to a child’s life and helps them understand what happens next.
 Read more

 - Sleep routines keep bodies on a regular cycle

 - Routines help children develop independence and learn to take initiative

 - Routines help children learn how to manage their own tasks